danspav/performance-analysis/README.txt

 # Who is this app for? #
-- This app is for anyone who wants to display two different metrics over time in a tablular format.
+- This app is for anyone who wants to show how two related metrics vary over time in a tablular format.

 # How does the app work? #
-- This app provides a visualization to display two loosely related metrics over time in a tabular format.
+- This app provides a visualization that you can use in your own apps and dashboards.
 - To use it in your dashboards, simply install the app, and create a search that provides the following fields: _time, name, value, status